nicknav98/ICT-Classifer-App/README.md

 ##### `TextContainer`

-`TextContainer` class is for passing strings by reference and analyzing contents of text, especially for evaluating relevance of referenced text material, by looking for specific words and sentences that contain those words.
+`TextContainer` class is for passing strings by reference and analyzing contents of a text, especially for evaluating relevance of referenced text material, by looking for specific words and sentences that contain those words.
 Several of the functions are not meant to be used directly by the end user, but rather are utilities for other functions of the class.

 An instance of `TextContainer` can hold:
 - `__text: str`